Paying Your Rent

-Please ensure your Name or address is setup with your payment to ensure it is allocated properly to your account.
+Please ensure your name or address is setup with your payment to ensure it is allocated properly to your account.

-Please note that, unlike Direct Debit Payments, the amount you pay will not change automatically with any changes in your rent level.
+Please note that, unlike Direct Debit payments, the amount you pay will not change automatically with any changes in your rent level.
 You will need to instruct your bank to update the amount paid.

 You will be able to pay your rent and service charge using you rent card, at your local convenience store that displays the “PayPoint” sign or at any Post Office.

-lease use this method of paying your rent instead of the rent books.
+Please use this method of paying your rent instead of the rent books.
 Rent books are no longer available.